 1 Dead As Pa.
 Hostage Standoff Ends

 NORRISTOWN, Pa.
-(AP) _ A hostage standoff at the state’s largest mental institution ended today with a fired employee killing one hostage and critically wounding the other after police broke a window to get a better look at him.
+(AP) _ A hostage standoff at the state’s largest mental institution ended tragically today when a fired employee killed one hostage and critically wounded the other after police broke a window to get a better look at him, authorities said.

-Dennis Czajkowski, a former Norristown State Hospital nurse who had held the hostages _ both nursing supervisors _ since Wednesday, shot and killed Carol Kepner, 52, state police spokesman Robert Whitbeck said.
+Dennis Czajkowski, a former nurse at Norristown State Hospital who had held the hostages since Wednesday, shot and killed nursing supervisor Carol Kepner, state police spokesman Robert Whitbeck said.

-Czajkowski wounded the second hostage, 37-year-old Maria Jordan, who was flown to the Hospital of the University of Pennsylvania, where she was in critical condition.
+Czajkowski shot a second hostage, Maria Jordan, who was flown to the Hospital of the University of Pennsylvania, Whitbeck said.
+She was in critical condition.

-Czajkowski, 40, was taken away by medical helicopter with unspecified injuries.
-He also was in critical condition; doctors said his injuries did not include gunshot wounds.
+Czajkowski, 40, who apparently had been angry over being fired from his job, was taken away by medical helicopter with unspecified injuries.
+He also was in critical condition.
+Whitbeck said state police did not fire any shots at him.

 Visibly shaken after the standoff ended badly, Whitbeck said that as of 8:45 a.m. today Czajkowski had become increasingly agitated.
 Police, who at that point could not see the gunman, decided to break in a window.